-The assessment of effectiveness considered the range of evidence available: Internal and externally published material; professional independent opinion; and the views of senior management, the Police and Crime Panel and professional leads.
-A summary of the evidence in support of the assessment can be found at Appendix 1.
+The assessment of effectiveness considered the range of evidence available: Internal and externally published material; professional independent opinion; and the views of senior management, the Police and Crime Panel and professional leads A detailed assessment of the evidence in support of the assessment is maintained, with only the subsequent action plan produced in this Annual Governance Statement.

-A summary of the 2019/20 assessment is shown below:
+A summary of the 2020/21 assessment is shown below:

-Good Governance Cate gory Assurance
+Good I Governance Category Assurance

 Acting in the Public Behaving with Integrity & Ethics Reasonable

 Interest Openness & Engagement Reasonable

 Achieving Good Sustainable Outcomes Reasonable

 Governance Determine Interventions Reasonable

 Capacity & Leadership Reasonable

 Risks & Performance Reasonable

 Transparency & Accountability Reasonable

-Assurance Defin itions Substantial All areas reviewed were found to have effective corporate processes and external requirements in place.
+Assurance Definitions Substantial All areas reviewed were found to have effective corporate processes and external requirements in place.
 Behaviours and outcomes were well evidenced and the risks against the achievement of objectives are well managed.
 Reasonable Most areas reviewed were found to have effective corporate processes and external requirements in place.
 Most behaviours and outcomes were well evidenced and in general, the risks against the achievement of objectives are well managed.
 Partial A number of areas reviewed were found not to have effective corporate processes and external requirements in place.
 Some behaviours and outcomes were well evidenced, but key risks against the achievement of objectives were not well managed.
 None A significant number of areas reviewed were found not to have effective corporate processes and external requirements in place.
 Behaviours and outcomes were not well evidenced and risks against the achievement of objectives were not well managed.

-2019/20 Action Plan
+2020/21 Action Plan

-No significant governance issues were identified for 2019/20; however, the following action plan addresses the issues identified:
+No significant governance issues were identified for 2020/21; however, the following action plan addresses the issues identified: